 Authority fees applies to both Notification and Annual reporting.

-It is required for 37 Substances listed in Schedule VI (sch VI) if used in quantities greater than 1 tonne per year.
+It is required for 750 Substances listed in Schedule II (sch II as priority substances) if used in quantities greater than 1 tonne per year.
 More substances will be added later on after notification.
 Registration may also be required for the substance in quantities lower than 1 tonne per year.
-Timeline to register is 1.5 years from the date of inclusion of the substance in sch VI.
+Timeline to register is 1.5 years from the date of inclusion of the substance in sch II.

 Registration requires submission of technical dossier and chemical safety report (CSR) including exposure scenario (ES) similar to EU REACH.
-Information required is as per schedule VII and requires test reports from NABL (National Accreditation Board for Testing and Calibration Laboratories located near New Delhi) or GLP lab (certified by National GLP Compliance Monitoring Authority (NGCMA) established by the Department of Science & Technology (DST), Government of India located in New Delhi) in India.
+Information required is as per schedule VII and requires test reports from NABL (National Accreditation Board for Testing and Calibration Laboratories located near New Delhi) or GLP certified lab..
+To avoid repeated testing, the existing test data must be considered prior to requiring a new testing.

 Joint Registration: Also there is provision of Joint registration and any entity may come to an arrangement with other entities of the same substance and jointly register such substance, provided however that such joint registration shall be in compliance with all such obligations applicable to an individual registration under these Rules.

-Timeline to submit intermediate registration is 1.5 years from date of inclusion in Schedule VI.
+Timeline to submit intermediate registration is 1.5 years from date of inclusion in Schedule II.

 A registration number is issued along with registration certificate after successful submission.
 Tonnage specific authority fee apply for registration, including updates and discounted fee in case of a MSME company (Micro, Small & Medium Enterprise).